Mate value: Cross-cultural differences

 Cross-cultural influences in regards to mate value is another factor that have been studied extensively.
 When looking at body attributes of women such as waist–hip ratio (WHR), there has been research looking into the variation in preference.
-Douglas and Shepard (1998) found that Peruvian Tribe men had a preference for a high WHR in comparison to the Western preference of a low WHR, due to the lack of media exposure.
+Douglas and Shepard (1998) found that Peruvian Tribe men had a preference for a high WHR in comparison to the Western preference of a low WHR, leading the authors to speculate that "many ‘cross-cultural’ tests in evolutionary psychology may have only reflected the pervasiveness of western media."
 Another study looked at artists' representations of males and females in sculptures.
 When comparing Indian, African, Greek and Egyptian WHR, they all vary across the cultures.
 However, one common feature across all the cultures is that women are always depicted with a lower WHR than men.

 Another study, by Buss et al. (1990), looked at mate preferences in 37 different cultures and found that Indians, Chinese, Arabs and Indonesians place a huge emphasis on chastity, whereby both males and females place high importance on finding a mate who has not engaged in previous sexual experience.
 Saying this, Buss et al. (2001) also found that certain traits such as financial prospects and attractiveness remained relatively stable across cultures.
 While there is some evidence for the importance of WHR and other physical attractiveness, Wetsman and Marlowe (1999) looked at research from a Tanzanian tribe and found that WHR was not considered an important measure of attractiveness and therefore mate value.